uutzinger/airquality/Readme.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ## Air Quality Sensor
-There are many sensors for indoor **air quality**.
+There are many sensors for indoor air quality: [**Air Quality Sensors List**](Air_Quality_Sensors_List.md)

-If individual gas concentration needs to be meausred, usualy a metal oxid sensor needs to be heated for a brief time.
-Power consmpution will be high and the system should be run using an AC adapter.
-For humidity, tempterauter and pressure, the system can run from a battery.

-A selection of sensors if listed in [**Air Quality Sensors List**](Air_Quality_Sensors_List.md)

-At this time the software **supports the following devices**:
+At this time this software **supports the following devices**:
 - LCD 20x4  (requires 5V signal and power)
 - SCD30 Senserion CO2
-- BME680 Bosch Temp, Humidity, Pressure, VOC
+- BME680 Bosch Temp, Humidity, Pressure, tVOC
 - BM[E/P]280 Bosch Temp, [Humidity], Pressure
 - SGP30 Senserione VOC, eCO2
 - CCS811 Airquality eCO2 tVOC
-- SPS30 Senserion particle, requires 5V power, compatible with 3.3V logic signals
+- SPS30 Senserion particle sensor (requires 5V power, compatible with 3.3V logic signals)
 - MLX90614 Melex temp contactless
 - MAX30105 Maxim pulseox (in progress)

-Using a logit level shifter from 3.3V to 5V voltage allows support for older devices.
-The software scan all pins for potential device connections and self configures if multiple i2c buses are used.

-It should be straight forward to use the frame work to expand but also to remove unwanted modules.

 The electrical and softare specifications of the selected sensors are listed in [**Sensor Specs**](Sensor_Specs.md).

+It should be straight forward to use this frame work to expand but also to remove unwanted modules.

+Many gas sensors are not suitable for low power operation as a metal oxid sensor needs to be heated for a brief time.
+For humidity, tempterauter and pressure mesaurements, the system can run from a battery.

 ## Build Insrtuctions
 To build the system one will need to consider the [**ESP8266 pinout and configuratin**](ESP8266_i2c.md) as well as the [**Wiring of the Board**](Wiring_of_board.md)
 As can be seen in the images below, I use a standard PCB and add JST connectors and socker for ESP.
 The front and back panel I cut on laser cutter.
 I use M2.5 stand offs.

 Sorry no circuit diagram with pullup and wire connections has been made to include in the docs at this time.

 ## Programming Instructions
-The software folder in this destribution should become the main sketch folder.
+The software folder in this destribution is the main sketch folder.
 When opening Sensi main program, all other files are loaded.

-The drivers and programs will compile with ESP8266 2.x Arduino Libary but NOT 3.x.
+The drivers and programs will compile with ESP8266 2.x Arduino Libary but not with latest 3.x.
+Third party drivers fail to build on 3.x.

-All hard coded settings are stored in .h files in the src folder.
+All hard coded settings are stored in .h files in the ```src``` folder.

-If you want to edit the software using Visual Studio Code, you can enable the definition in the VSC.h file.
-That instructs the editor to load the appropriate include files.

-For the first time progamming you will need to upload via USB cable.
-Then you can use OTA.
+For first time progamming of a new ESP, you will need to upload via USB cable.
+Afterwards you can use OTA or http uploader.

 ## Features